telerik/xaml-docs/controls/radcardview/features/controlpanel.md

 # Control Panel

-The control panel of RadGridView allows you to include additional settings UI next to the [Data Field Descriptors Button]({%slug radcardview-visual-structure%}).
+The control panel of RadCardView allows you to include additional settings UI next to the [Data Field Descriptors Button]({%slug radcardview-visual-structure%}).

-The feature is useful in case you want to include custom settings panel and implement the corresponding actions.
+The feature is useful in case you want to include a custom settings panel and implement the corresponding actions.

 To enable the control panel, use the __ControlPanelItems__ property of RadCardView.
-This allows you to define __CardViewControlPanelItem__ elements, which are proxies that holds information about the corresponding visual element that will be created.
+This allows you to define __CardViewControlPanelItem__ elements, which are proxies that hold information about the corresponding visual element that will be created.

 The following example is an extended version of the sample from the [Getting Started]({%slug radcardview-getting-started%}) article.